 Funders and partners

-This project is co-funded by Scottish Environmental Protection Agency (SEPA) and Forest Enterprise Scotland, Loch Lomond and the Trossachs National Park Authority (LLTNPA), The Community Partnership and Scottish Natural Heritage (SNH), with support from partnership agencies Stirling Council and the Community Partnership.
+This project is co-funded by Scottish Environmental Protection Agency (SEPA), Forest Enterprise Scotland, Loch Lomond and the Trossachs National Park Authority (LLTNPA), Scottish Natural Heritage (SNH), with support from partnership agencies Stirling Council and the Community Partnership.

 SEPA initiated this project following a request from the Scottish Government’s Rural Affairs, Food and the Environment (RAFE) Delivery Board to improve joint working between public bodies.
 The Duchray catchment in Strathard was identified as a suitable trial location for developing a strategic level ecosystems service assessment to support sustainable decision making in land use and water management.
 The role of Forest Research is to conduct an ecosystem service assessment and identify potential suitable locations for action plans through data collection and analysis.